One: I hate my children and want them to never speak to each other again after the battle over my estate.

 It is not unusual for a family member to confiscate or destroy your last will and refuse to provide any information, often in defiance of a court order.
 You can avoid much of your loved ones emotional stress and legal bills if an attorney drafts your will and has a copy of it in their files.
 It is not unusual for the son/daughter/next wife that has been left out to search the house and destroy your last will.
 While only an original is acceptable in probate court, your attorney may be able to overcome the presumption that you destroyed the will.
 Greed changes people so be sure that your will is kept in a safe place.

 Unless you have a last will, your estate will be divided in accordance with the South Carolina Law on Intestacy.

 Review the five reasons not to have a will and ask yourself which one applies to you.
-I will also be glad to add any new reasons to the list.
-Whatever route you chose, don't leave your final arrangements to the whim of a judge.
+Don't leave your final arrangements to the whim of a judge.

 Age: You must be at least 18 years old to execute a last will and testament.

 Capacity: You must be of sound mind (capable of reasoning and making decisions).

 Signature: A South Carolina last will and testament must be signed you, or by some other person under your direction in the your presence.